ShaliniRager/PizzaOrders/README.md

 Print Out the First Meat pizza is order queue of 3
 N = Total number of orders
 Size - Subset

+b)Array challenge
+Count the number of differences in two strings